 If you're already used to tagging information on the web, skip down to see how to add and then use them at Gwulo.com.
 If you're new to tags, what's the big deal?

-Think of trying to use a 30,000-page reference book that didn't have any index...
+Think of trying to use a 50,000-page reference book that didn't have any index...

 Then Tags provide the index.

 Let's say you've been looking at this photo of an old Hong Kong tram, and you'd like to see if there are any more.
 In a book you'd go to the index to see what other pages are listed under the word 'tram'.
 Here you can see the tag 'tram', in blue below the photo.
-Click it, and you'll see a list of all the pages on the site that have the tag 'tram'.
+Click it, and you'll see a list of all the other photos on Gwulo that have the tag 'tram'.

 A tag describes the item you are adding, and links it to other, similar items.
 So for photos of trams, 'tram' is an obvious tag.
 It's also worth pointing out that tags are optional – if you can't think of anything to tag it with, you can leave it blank.